 The non-fungible token market has become as hot as a recalled MacBook lithium battery (if that’s possible).
-You’ve probably seen the figures: digital artist Beeple sold an NFT for $69 million; a LeBron James non-fungible dunk clip lasting ten seconds went for $200,000; Jack Dorsey’s first tweet was auctioned at $2.9 million (though shortly after the sale, the tweet’s value plummeted 99% at a subsequent auction).
+You’ve probably seen the figures: digital artist Beeple sold an NFT for $69 million; a LeBron James non-fungible dunk clip lasting ten seconds went for $200,000; Jack Dorsey’s first tweet was auctioned for $2.9 million (though shortly after the sale, the tweet’s value plummeted 99% at a subsequent auction).

 Various funds and exchanges now tally NFT transactions in the hundreds of millions of dollars.